richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 The basic problem is that the state driven approach of React.js is at odds with API approach of web map components.

-Using the command pattern allows encapsulation of the logic to drive the map, and making the map component itself very simple.
+Using the command pattern allows encapsulation of the logic to drive the map making the map component itself very simple.

 ## Implementation

-> All samples are provided in React.js using Typescript.
+> All samples are provided in React.js using Typescript with the OpenLayers map control.

 I have found an approach that works well when building web based map applications in React.js.
-I've found in the past that map components can get very complicated very quickly, making it difficult to add new features to the map control.
+I've found in the past that map components can get very complicated very quickly making it difficult to add new features to the map control.

 This solution is based around the command pattern, where operations performed on the map are encapsulated in classes.
-These classes have a common interface:
+These classes have a common interface which requires a single 'execute' method:

 {% highlight js %}
 // command.ts